Update

 We do not pay medical bills.
 Be aware that U.S. Medicare/Medicaid does not apply overseas.
 Most hospitals and doctors overseas do not accept U.S. health insurance.

 Medical Insurance: Make sure your health insurance plan provides coverage overseas.
 Most care providers overseas only accept cash payments.
 See our webpage for more information on insurance providers for overseas coverage.
-Visit the U.S. Centers for Disease Control and Prevention for more information on the type of insurance you should consider before you travel overseas.
+Visit the U.S. Centers for Disease Control and Prevention for more information.
+They have details on the insurance to get before you travel overseas.

 We strongly recommend supplemental medical insurance to cover medical evacuation.

-Always carry your prescription medication in original packaging, along with your doctor’s prescription.
+Always carry your prescription medication in the original packaging.
+Also, carry your doctor’s prescription.
 Check with the Ministry of Health & Public Hygiene to ensure the medication is legal in Côte d’Ivoire.

 Vaccinations: Be up-to-date on all vaccinations recommended by the U.S. Centers for Disease Control and Prevention.